h2oai/datatable/.github/CONTRIBUTING.md

 # Contributing guidelines

-This document is a set of guidelines for contributors, nothing is set in stone so please just use common sense.
+This document is a set of guidelines for contributors.
+Nothing is set in stone, so please just use common sense.

 ## Table of contents